felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 ---

-### App
+### App (Flutter)
-1. Navigate to the Flutter root directory: `cd 2024-AIEnhancedWasteCollection/ewc_frontend`
+- Navigate to the Flutter root directory: `cd 2024-AIEnhancedWasteCollection/ewc_frontend`
-2. Install all the necessary dependencies: `flutter pub get`
+- Install all the necessary dependencies: `flutter pub get`
-3. Configure .env in ewc_frontend/.env for the Flutter app (e.g. API_KEY for route calculations, ):
+- Configure .env in ewc_frontend/.env for the Flutter app (e.g. API_KEY for route calculations, ):

   ```bash
   API_KEY="YOUR_ORS_SECRET_KEY"